A Nonlinear Variant of Ball's Inequality: Introduction

-\end{dfn} \begin{dfn} Given $(\txtbf{L},\txtbf{p})$, we say that a proper non-trivial subspace $V\leq\mathbb{R}^n$ is \emph{critical} if it satisfies (\ref{eq:feas}) with equality, and that the datum $(\txtbf{L},\txtbf{p})$ is \textnormal{simple} if it admits no critical subspaces. \end{dfn} The significance of critical subspaces is that, if we were to restrict the domains of the surjections $L_j$ to a critical subspace $V$, and their codomains to $L_jV$, then we would obtain a restricted datum that is itself feasible.
-Moreover, the orthogonal compliment of a critical subspace is itself critical \cite{bcct}.
-As a result, the Brascamp--Lieb datum, in the presence of critical subspaces, exhibits a certain splitting phenomenon, where they may be decomposed along orthogonal pairs of critical subspaces; and so, in a certain sense, similarly to the role that simple groups play in group theory, simple Brascamp--Lieb data may be treated as algebraically fundamental objects.
-An in-depth discussion of such structural considerations can be found in \cite{bcct} and \cite{vldm}. \begin{thm}[Bennett, Carbery, Christ, Tao (2007)\cite{bcct}] A Brascamp--Lieb datum $(\txtbf{L},\txtbf{p})$ is finite if and only if it is feasible, and is gaussian-extremisable if it is simple.
-Moreover, gaussian extremisers for simple data are unique up to translation and rescaling. \end{thm} The reader should note that we have omitted the necessary condition for gaussian extremisability from our statement of Theorem \ref{bcct} for the sakes of simplicity, but roughly speaking, this necessary condition is that there must exist a `decomposition' of the datum into simple components.
-It should be made clear that H\"older's inequality, the Loomis-Whitney inequality, and certain cases of Young's convolution inequality are important examples of gaussian-extremisible Brascamp--Lieb inequalities that are associated with non-simple data.
+\end{dfn} We shall use the notation $\mathcal{F}$ to denote the set of $m$-tuples $\txtbf{L}=(L_j)_{j=1}^m$ for which the datum $(\txtbf{L},\txtbf{p})$ is feasible.
+Note that we have suppressed the implicit dependence of $\mathcal{F}$ on $\txtbf{p}, n, n_1,...,n_m$ due to these objects being essentially fixed, a convention that we shall continue throughout this paper. \begin{dfn} Given $(\txtbf{L},\txtbf{p})$, we say that a proper non-trivial subspace $V\leq\mathbb{R}^n$ is \emph{critical} if it satisfies (\ref{eq:feas}) with equality, and that the datum $(\txtbf{L},\txtbf{p})$ is \textnormal{simple} if it admits no critical subspaces. \end{dfn} Similarly, let $\mathcal{S}$ denote the set of $m$-tuples $\txtbf{L}=(L_j)_{j=1}^m$ such that $(\txtbf{L},\txtbf{p})$ is simple.
+The significance of critical subspaces is that, if we were to restrict the domains of the surjections $L_j$ to a critical subspace $V$, and their codomains to $L_jV$, then we would obtain a restricted datum that is itself feasible.
+Moreover, in the case that $(\txtbf{L},\txtbf{p})$ is extremisable, the orthogonal complement of a critical subspace is itself critical \cite{bcct}.
+As a result, Brascamp--Lieb data can exhibit a certain splitting phenomenon, where they may be decomposed along critical subspaces.
+In this sense, analogously to the role that simple groups play in group theory, simple Brascamp--Lieb data may be viewed as algebraically fundamental objects in the theory of Brascamp--Lieb inequalities.
+An in-depth discussion of such structural considerations can be found in \cite{bcct} and \cite{vldm}, for example. \begin{thm}[Bennett, Carbery, Christ, Tao (2007)\cite{bcct}] A Brascamp--Lieb datum $(\txtbf{L},\txtbf{p})$ is finite if and only if it is feasible, and is gaussian-extremisable if it is simple.
+Moreover, gaussian extremisers for simple data are unique up to translation and scaling invariances. \end{thm} To clarify, by `translation and scaling invariance' we are referring to the fact that the Brascamp--Lieb functional $\BL(\txtbf{L},\txtbf{p};\txtbf{f})$ is invariant under the following group actions